 Death With Dignity Clarified

-The person must be at least 18 yrs old, an Oregon resident, have a prognosis of 6 months or less, understand the alternatives to physician aid in dying and have intact judgment.
+The person must be at least 18 yrs old, have a prognosis of 6 months or less, understand the alternatives to physician aid in dying and have intact judgment.
 Not an Oregon resident?
 Learn more here.

 Two Oregon-licensed physicians certify the person is eligible.
 The prescribing or “attending” physician writes the prescription, completes a state compliance form and submits copies of all forms to Oregon Health Authority (OHA).
 The consulting physician certifies that the person is eligible and completes a compliance form.
 The compliance forms and instructions to complete them are on our website.